jenkinsci/node-sharing-plugin/README.md

 > Create is used to initially setup a list of Foreman hosts.

-> It will not update any parameters is the host already exists.
+> It will not update any parameters if the host already exists.

 > It takes an argument with points to the configuration file that defines the hosts.